cherrycjkao/prompts/marketing_content/mktoutput.md

 > 3D render of a futuristic flying car soaring through the sky above a city, with modern skyscrapers and a golden sunset in the background.
 The car has a sleek, aerodynamic design with glowing blue accents and integrated propellers.
 It should look affordable and accessible, with a visible dashcam on the front.
 The flying car is depicted in mid-air, hovering just above the ground, showcasing the future of transportation in a playful and innovative way.
 The overall tone should feel aspirational and cutting-edge.

 ### 👤 User Input:
-> Use the AI Image Prompt above to generate image:
+> Use the AI Image Prompt above to generate image, you might still need to modify the AI image prompt to get rid of the things you don't want in the image:
 ![AI Image Output3](/marketing_content/Visual_Prompt_Generator_Example_Output3_May4.png)

 ---